Updated November 5, 2019.

 Licorice is an example of such an herb.
 Used short term for a sore throat, for example, for no greater than one week, it may be entirely safe and appropriate, however, it is contraindicated in patients with hypertension, and long-term use of even licorice candy containing actual licorice extract has been associated with preterm birth.

-The herbs listed under each category are representative examples and are not exhaustive, but should definitely be avoided in pregnancy.
+The herbs listed under each category on this downloadable chart are representative examples and are not exhaustive, but should definitely be avoided in pregnancy.
 Additional herbs may fall into any of these categories.

 Topical applications, including vaginal use (i.e., for the treatment of vaginal infections), of most herbs is considered safe, however, some herbs, for example, poke root, pennyroyal oil, and thuja, which are known to be toxic, should be avoided internally and topically.